Estimated reading time: 6 minutes

 How do you avoid such a situation?

-It would help if you understood that your most significant wagers have to reflect your casino budget.
+It would help if you understood that your most significant wagers must reflect your casino budget.

-Doing so guarantees that you will not make the mistake of making a large bet that you may have trouble managing.
+Doing so guarantees you will not make a large bet that you may have trouble managing.

 Although having a betting budget is essential, it is equally important to know how to use it.